 Give your instance a sensible Style Name, e.g., referring to the basic tint of your colored shapes:

-It does not matter which format you pick, CFF/OTF, TTF, WOFF, WOFF 2, or EOT.
+It does not matter which format you pick, CFF/OTF, TTF, WOFF, WOFF 2.
 Since all of them are OpenType-based, Glyphs will be able to insert the necessary tables for viewing.
-Because CPAL and COLR tables are a fairly recent technology, most apps will only display the fallback.
+Because CPAL and COLR tables are a fairly recent technology, some apps will only display the fallback.

-Some apps already support CPAL/COLR though.
-The good news: all major browsers now support CPAL/COLR in their current versions:
+Most systems and apps already support CPAL/COLR though, and all major browsers now support CPAL/COLR in their current versions:

 - Internet Explorer (since Windows 8.1)